Saginaw Chippewa Tribal College: History

-History of SCTC Logo
+History of the SCTC Logo

 Kathleen Hart, a student of SCTC, designed the logo.
 The logo features a turtle; at its center are the Great Lakes with the four cardinal directions.
 This draws from the Anishinabek creation story, where the turtle carries Mother Earth on its back.
 The lines of the tortoise shell resemble the medicine wheel, which helps the Anishinaabe balance life.

 The acronym SCTC is shown at the center, with a star to indicate its location.
 Seven eagle feathers refer to this sacred bird in Anishinabek -- the number seven is related to the seven generations and Teachings of the Seven Grandfathers.
 The logo is turquoise and black, colors selected by the student body through their council.

 Campus

-In 2005, SCTC made agreements with other organizations, including Saginaw Chippewa Tribal Library, Central Michigan University, and the Veteran's Memorial Library to provide access for its students to these library facilities.
+In 2005, SCTC made agreements with other organizations, including Saginaw Chippewa Tribal Library, Central Michigan University, and the Veterans' Memorial Library to provide access for its students to these library facilities.

 The college does not have its own cultural center, Native museum, or cultural collection.
 Faculty and staff use the Tribe's museum, Ziibiwing, the 7th Generation Cultural Center, and other organizations' infrastructure.
 In 2007, SCTC established a library satellite site.

-By 2018–2019, the SCTC Tribal Library site is providing different types of materials and resources from the Chippewa River District Library.
+By 2018–2019, the SCTC Tribal Library site was providing different types of materials and resources from the Chippewa River District Library.
 SCTC also provides access for students to the Internet and the EBSCO Host Academic search database.
-SCTC Students have access to Michigan eLibrary (MeL) to view general resources, including the various fields of subjects.
+SCTC Students have access to Michigan eLibrary (MeL) to view general resources.
 The college provides full access and privileges to the Central Michigan University Park Library.